freddez/pg-dump-filter/README.md

 pg-dump-filter
 ==============

-`pg-dump-filter` is a tool that filter tables from a regular PostgreSQL dump file.
+`pg-dump-filter` is a tool that filters tables from a regular PostgreSQL dump file.
 It could be used to reload some tables from a dump in living instance, or to ignore others while creating a test environment.